-If you don’t have time for the full 48-kilometre Three Capes Track adventure, don’t fret: you can tackle the spectacular Cape Hauy leg and be back in Hobart for dinner.
+If you don’t have time for the full 48-kilometre Three Capes Lodge Walk, don’t fret: you can tackle the spectacular Cape Hauy leg and be back in Hobart for dinner.
 It’s about a two-hour drive to Fortescue Bay, where the 10-kilometre return route begins and ends, so head off early.
 Park at the Fortescue Bay camping ground, make sure your day pack is topped up with water and snacks and expect to be walking for about four hours on the moderate track (note: there are steep stairs in sections).

 SEE ALSO: 11 Perfect Weekend Getaways in Tasmania

-When you’ve had your fill of food, soak in the thermal springs at Hastings Caves Reserve or tackle a bushwalk in the Hartz Mountains or Southwest national parks.
+When you’ve had your fill of food, soak in the thermal springs at Hastings Caves State Reserve or tackle a bushwalk in the Hartz Mountains or Southwest national parks.

-Natural beauty meets colonial history on this enchanting isle (Wukaluwikiwayna), where the remains of a convict settlement sit in stark contrast to white-sand coves, turquoise seas and watercolour-hued rock formations.
+Natural beauty meets colonial history on this enchanting isle (wukaluwikiwayna), where the remains of a convict settlement sit in stark contrast to white-sand coves, turquoise seas and watercolour-hued rock formations.
 It’s now a national park, which means the whole island is protected and you’ll need a permit to visit.

-Set your alarm to factor in a stop for supplies (there are no food or drink available on the island) and the 90-minute drive to Triabunna, where the ferry departs – timetables change depending on the season so check before you go.
+Set your alarm to factor in a stop for supplies (there is no food or drink available on the island) and the 90-minute drive to Triabunna, where the ferry departs – timetables change depending on the season so check before you go.
 Back on land after a 30-minute trip, your daytrip begins.

 Walks crisscross the isle and are suitable for different ages and abilities so duck into the visitors’ centre for advice.
 A moderate 4.5-kilometre return walk, the Painted Cliffs track hugs the coast before revealing your reward: the artful wave-like sandstone formations in swirling patterns of orange, red and rust.